kingrocfella/ui-designs/README.md

 # ui-markups

-This repository just houses UI markups of popular pages built from cratch with css grid and flex box.
+This repository houses the reproduced version of popular web home pages built from scratch using CSS Grid and Flex Box.